Raulanthropos/hogwarts-houses-app/README.md

 - Font used: **Verdana**
 - Trait filtering happens **client-side** on already fetched data
 - Search is debounced after 3+ chars for performance and UX.
-- Added pagination to anticipate smoother handling of a potentially large dataset
 - Gradient uses valid `houseColours` or defaults to white→black
 - Both frontend and backend are kept in the same repo for simplicity and clarity
 - Branches have not been deleted after merging, so reviewers can easily inspect commit history, code changes, and overall GitHub workflow.